2600hz/community-scripts/dtmf-tones-js/readme.md

 - [Author](#author)
 - [License](#license)

-## Demo
+## Demos

+See keypress-demo.html in this repository for a simple demo for playing DTMF tones using the computer keyboard.

-See tones.html in this repository for a simple demo.
+See ui-demo.html in this repository for a simple demo for playing DTMF tones using the mouse.

 ## Description